ARMmbed/mbed-os/features/frameworks/mbed-trace/README.md

 ### Enabling the tracing API in mbed OS 5

-* Add the feature COMMON_PAL into the build
 * Set `MBED_CONF_MBED_TRACE_ENABLE` to 1 or true

 To do so, add the following to your mbed_app.json: